-(Editor’s note: This post will be updated regularly with new events as 2018 dates are announced.)
+(Editor’s note: This post is updated regularly with new events as 2018 dates are announced.)

 Dear expats: If you think summers in Europe are packed with concerts, festivals and mega-events, you ain’t seen nothing yet.

 With alps and beaches, Europe really comes into its own during the winter.
-And right now, as most of Europe is booming, there simply aren’t enough great parties, concerts and ski resorts to accommodate demand.
+And right now, with most of Europe booming, there simply aren’t enough great parties, concerts and ski resorts to accommodate demand.
 Seriously.

 Still, there’s sooo much going on … enough to take you all the way through spring without a dull moment.
 Concerts on stages in the middle of alps in places like the legendary Les Portes du Soiles on the France/Switzerland border.
 Parties in swanky ski resorts.
 Music.
 Skiing.
 Partying.
 More skiing and music, with a little beach action thrown in.

 We’ll have lots more in the next few weeks because a lot of events such as Horizon Festival in Andorra haven’t announced firm dates.
 And several such as Garonsnow in the French Pyrenees are sold out, though there is a waiting list.

 So stay tuned as we update this list with confirmed dates.
 And we’ve learned our lesson … next year, we’ll post this in the middle of the summer.